Understanding Callbacks

 3) Is the competitor’s service better?

 Usually, if your competitor is known to be a fast responder, the caller may consider availing their products/services over yours, which can cause you long-term profit loss.
-Remember that it’s easier to keep existing customers than winning new ones.
+Remember that it’s easier to keep existing customers than to win new ones.

 4) Availability of alternatives

-Having a website that your callers can refer to or a comprehensive FAQ page that they can use to look for the answers to their questions can also help reduce your call volume.
+Having a website your callers can refer to or a comprehensive FAQ page they can use to find answers to their questions, can also help reduce your call volume.

-Building a reputation of having fast and efficient customer support can result in your callers becoming more tolerant.
+Building a reputation for fast, efficient customer support can make your callers more tolerant.

-The mood of the caller may also be determined by other external factors that have nothing to do with your company, such as problems at their office.
+The caller's mood may also be influenced by external factors unrelated to your company, such as problems at their office.

 7) Time